RyNo-Design/zmk-config-MicroGaming/zephyr/doc/project/dev_env_and_tools.rst

 The Zephyr project uses GitHub for code reviews and Git tree management.
 When submitting a change or an enhancement to any Zephyr component, a developer should use GitHub.
-GitHub Actions automatically assigns a responsible reviewer on a component basis, as defined in the :zephyr_file:`MAINTAINERS.yml` file stored with the code tree in the Zephyr project repository.
+GitHub automatically assigns a responsible reviewer on a component basis, as defined in the :zephyr_file:`CODEOWNERS` file stored with the code tree in the Zephyr project repository.
 A limited set of release managers are allowed to merge a pull request into the main branch once reviews are complete.

 .. _review_time: